crmorgan/hotel-management-system/README.md

-A service oriented distributed system built using NServiceBus.
-The application is a hotel management system that allows guests to find and book a room at a hotel.
-Designing a system like this was a homework assignment from Udi Dahan's [Advanced Distributed Systems Design Course](https://particular.net/adsd "Advanced Distributed Systems Design Course").
+An example Service-Oriented Architecture using distributed system architecture and design practices from Udi Dahan's [Advanced Distributed Systems Design Course](https://particular.net/adsd "Advanced Distributed Systems Design Course").
+One of the assignments in the ADSD course is to design the services and interactions of those services for the domain problem of booking a room at a hotel.
+This project is an implementation of that design.

 # System Requirements